a7a00/Stufts/Computer Science/Assignments/hw6/songsearch_design.md

 ## Reading In Data

 The methods in `read_lyrics.cpp` might make my job a lot easier, or I might choose to code my own.
-Basically, there's a dynamic array full of Song objects.
+Basically, there's a dynamic arra (pr possibly a vector; no real difference in this case) full of Song objects.
 Each Song has:

 * A title
 * An artist